UCI-GDIM32-W25/in-class-activities-ruixuanp1122/README.md

 ## W9
 ### Activity 1
 - Scales well:
-  - permanant, esay to use, esay to write scripts
+  - permanent, easy to use, easy to write scripts
+  - Need to create a greater structure than GDIM 31 for a larger system
+  - when Dialogues are deeply branching

 ### Activity 2
 Attendance: Jingyi Bi, Peiyi Xiong, Ruixuan Pan